Tensor categories for vertex operator superalgebra extensions: Introduction

 \subsubsection{$\ZZ$-graded \VOSA s}

 \allowdisplaybreaks

 Suppose $V$ is a regular $\ZZ$-graded \VOSA.
-Then we view $V$ as an order two simple current extension of its even vertex operator subalgebra, which means the representation category of $V$ is the representation category of the superalgebra extension $V^\even\subseteq V$.
+Then we view $V$ as an order-$2$ simple current extension of its even vertex operator subalgebra, which means the representation category of $V$ is the representation category of the superalgebra extension $V^\even\subseteq V$.
 Every simple $V^\even$-module induces to either a local or twisted module in $\rep V$.
-By \cite[Theorem 3.4]{HKL} and our Theorem \ref{thm:repzABTCvrtxSalg}, $\rep^0 V$ is the braided monoidal supercategory of untwisted $V$-modules; we will handle twisted modules in a forthcoming paper.
+By \cite[Theorem 3.4]{HKL} and our Theorem \ref{thm:repzABTCvrtxSalg}, $\rep^0 V$ is the braided monoidal supercategory of untwisted $V$-modules.
 The subcategories of local and twisted modules we denote by $\reploc$ and $\reptw$, respectively.
 We call an object in $\rep V$ homogeneous if it is either local or twisted.
 There are only finitely many inequivalent simple objects in $\rep V$, and we denote by $[\rep V]$ the set of equivalence classes for the relation

 That is, we consider objects that only differ by parity to be equivalent.
-Let $\CC[\rep V]$ be the complex vector space with basis labelled by the elements of $[\rep V]$ .
+Let $\CC[\rep V]$ be the complex vector space with basis labeled by the elements of $[\rep V]$ .
 Let $L(0)$ be the Virasoro zero-mode of $V$ and $c$ the central charge; then the character and supercharacter of objects are defined respectively as the graded trace and supertrace:

 Here $v\in V^\even$ is even and $o(v)$ the zero-mode of the corresponding vertex operator.
 This is needed to ensure linear independence of characters of inequivalent modules.
 Characters of equivalent modules coincide and supercharacters coincide up to a possible sign.
-The $\CC$-linear span of characters as well as supercharacters is thus isomorphic to the vector space $\CC[\rep V]$ whose basis elements are labelled by the elements of $[\rep V]$.
+The $\CC$-linear span of characters as well as supercharacters is thus isomorphic to the vector space $\CC[\rep V]$ whose basis elements are labeled by the elements of $[\rep V]$.
 We fix one representative of each equivalence class and thus fix a choice of parity for each class.
 By abuse of notation, we denote this set of representatives by $[\rep V]$ as well and its untwisted and twisted subsets by $\cSloc$ and $\cStw$, respectively.
 Then M\"{o}bius transformations on the linear span of these characters and supercharacters define an action of SL$(2,\ZZ)$.
 If $v\in V^\even$ has conformal weight $\mathrm{wt}[v]$ with respect to Zhu's modified vertex operator algebra structure on $V^\even$ \cite{Zhu}, the modular $S$-transformation has the form

 if $X$ is local and

 if $X$ is twisted.
 The modular $T$-transformation acts diagonally on characters and supercharacters of simple local modules and maps characters of twisted modules to the corresponding supercharacters and vice versa.
 Especially, we see that the linear span of local supercharacters already forms a vector-valued modular form for the modular group.